quorrajs/Quorra-docs/Request Lifecycle.md

 });
 ```

-Listeners to these events will be run before request to your application.
-These events can be helpful for global filtering or global modification of responses.
+Listeners to this event will be run before request to your application.
+This event can be helpful for global
+filtering or global modification of responses.
 You may register them in one of your start files.